Ichimoku Indicator

 A bullish or bearish cross-over in the Kumo clouds signals medium strength.
 It suggests a buy or sell.

-A bullish cross over that occurs below the clouds is considered a weak buy signal while a bearish crossover that occurs above the clouds is considered a weak sell signal.
+A bullish cross over that happens beneath the clouds is seen as a poor buy sign, whereas a bearish cross over that happens above the clouds is seen as a weak sell signal.

 Support & Resistance Areas